Hate reading? Get a rundown with this video guide!

 pkmncards.com: a database of Pokémon cards with a robust Advanced Search function.
 Use this to find supporting cards you may have missed.

-limitlesstcg.com keeps tracks of tournament results and winning decklists.
-Use this to find the tested, verified decks professionals bring to events.
+limitlesstcg.com tracks tournament results.
+Find the tested, verified decks professionals bring to events.